jar398/listtools/doc/guide.md

     A.dump/Taxon.tsv

+This currently operates by examining file names heuristically.
+TBD: It really ought to look in the meta.xml file, which provides the taxon file name explicitly.

-It's usually clear by inspection which file is the taxon file, but spelling details vary.
-This command is intended for use in scripts.
+It's usually clear by inspecting the file names in A.dump which file is the taxon file, but spelling details vary.

 The taxon file is suitable as input to `clean.py`:

     src/clean.py `src/find_taxa.py A.dump`

-TBD: This currently operates by examining file names heuristically.
-But it really ought to look in the meta.xml file, which provides the taxon file name explicitly.

 ### extract_names